-Rhode Island's Vehicular Homicide Laws and Penalties
+Rhode Island's Vehicular Homicide (Driving So as to Endanger) Laws and Penalties

 A Rhode Island motorist who kills another person while driving recklessly will likely be charged with “driving so as to endanger, resulting in death.”